s-light/LEDBoard_4x4_16bit/README.md

 ## Project-Status
 this PCB is production ready.
-Order will soon be send to manufacture.
-I will update / report if i get back the pcbs and have assembled some.
+PCB is Orderd at [Aisler](https://go.aisler.net/s-light/ledboard_4x4_16bit/main-pcb) I will update / report as soon as i get back the pcbs and have assembled some.

 ### open ideas
 * add second branch with other nichia led type